 Hardshell waterproof trousers are perfect for tours in extreme altitudes: as it can get cold very quickly or even snow, the hardshell waterproof trousers can also work as an extra protective layer over softshell trousers.
 On warm, sunny days, they can be worn as an outer insulation layer over long johns when skiing.

 Hardshell trousers with braces are suitable for activities that require lots of freedom of movement, such as climbing.
 Although the models can’t be put on or taken off so quickly, they offer excellent protection against moisture.

 Waterproof trousers for all-weather cyclists

-Braces are also important for ambitious cyclists: Due to the way you sit on a bike, your bottom and lower back suffer most from adverse weather conditions.
+Braces are also important for cyclist.: Due to the way you sit on a bike, your bottom and lower back suffer most from adverse weather conditions.
 Hardshell trousers with braces keep these areas reliably protected.
 Specialised cycling waterproof trousers also have reinforced inserts in the crotch and on the seat.
 Reflective elements ensure better visibility when you’re on the road.

-Most waterproof trousers have them, but they’re especially important for cyclists: tight cuffs or adjustable hook and loop fasteners on the legs, so the fabric doesn’t get caught in the chain.
+Most waterproof trousers have them, but they’re especially important for cyclists: tight cuffs or adjustable hook-and-loop fasteners on the legs, so the fabric doesn’t get caught in the chain.